jaredcdavis/shellpool/DOC.md

 BOZO document me

-## Stopping
+## Stopping Shells

 Shellpool does not provide a way to stop the shells after they have been created.

-It is vaguely possible that a shutdown mechanism could be added in the future, but this would be challenging to get right.
+It is vaguely possible that we could add a shutdown mechanism, but this would be challenging to get right.
 For instance, what if there are commands running in the sub-shells?
+Would you want to kill them all?